Can tigers cry?

 If they can produce tears they can cry.
 It is just a question of deciding for what reason.
 It won’t be because of an emotion.

 That said I am applying logic.
 There are no scientific articles on this topic.
-No scientists have spend days and weeks studying the tearing mechanism of tigers and deciding if they feel grief.
+No scientists have spent days and weeks studying the tearing mechanism of tigers and deciding if they feel grief.

-Feline emotions by the way is work in progress for humans.
+Feline emotions by the way are work in progress for humans.
 With respect to the domestic cat scientists are still figuring out if cats can experience the higher emotions like grief.
 There is a debate about it.
+But certainly, as sentient beings, tigers experience emotions at least at a basic level.
+But acute sadness does not, in my view, result in crying.